quynhngx/Cypress-automation-01/README.md

 #### 6.3/ Customed commands
-- The **commands.js** file lets you write your custom commands so you can use or reuse them later in your tests.
+- The **commands.js** file lets you write your customed commands so you can use or reuse them later in your tests.
 This file also lets you overwrite the existing commands.
-You can write customed commands inside the file support/commands.js
+You can write customed commands inside the file **support/commands.js**

 **Before writing customed commands**